 • Clinical phenomena associated with neuroborreliosis typically include cranial neuropathy (most often the facial nerve), radiculoneuropathy, and lymphocytic meningitis.

-• Laboratory support for the diagnosis of CNS infection is best provided by the demonstration of intrathecal production of anti-borrelia antibodies, particularly in the presence of a CSF pleocytosis or increased CSF protein.
+• The most specific laboratory support for the diagnosis of CNS infection is the demonstration of intrathecal production of anti-borrelia antibodies, particularly in the presence of a CSF pleocytosis or increased CSF protein.

 • Treatment with a 2- to 4-week course of oral doxycycline is curative in most neuroborreliosis patients.
 Parenteral treatment may be needed either if there is evidence of brain or spinal cord parenchymal involvement or if objectively demonstrable active disease persists after oral treatment.

 • Misconceptions that commonly occurring nonspecific neurocognitive symptoms are evidence of “chronic Lyme disease” or “posttreatment Lyme disease syndrome” have led to the use of prolonged, inappropriate antibiotic treatment.
 Multiple studies have shown this to be unhelpful and not infrequently dangerous.